I can’t figure out what the D-Link intends to achieve with the DIR-X1560 EXO AX1500 Wi-Fi 6 router.

 The biggest issue, however, comes from the buggy firmware and lackluster performance.
 This D-Link Wi-Fi machine has nothing on the similarly specced TP-Link Archer AX10, which costs some $30 less.

 It’s strange, but the DIR-X1560 seems a bit abandoned, or neglected.
-It’s like D-Link cared just enough to say it has now had a Wi-Fi 6 router.
+It’s like D-Link cared just enough so that I can say it now has a Wi-Fi 6 router.

 In all, when working as intended, the D-Link DIR-X1560 is a pretty-looking, compact router with decent Wi-Fi speeds and coverage.
 But if you decide to skip it, you won’t miss out on anything.
 At all.

 D-Link DIR-X1560: A new router that feels so old